plotly/graphing-library-docs/_posts/plotly_js/fundamentals/static-image-export/2016-05-20-static-image.md

 sitemap: false
 ---

+## Display Figures as Static Images

-You can save graphs created with `plotly.js` to static images and view them in your browser.
-Consider the following example:
+You can convert figures created with `plotly.js` into static images for display in a web browser or to save figures offline.

+Consider the following example JavaScript code:

     var d3 = Plotly.d3;
     var img_jpg= d3.select('#jpg-export');